MINE-DD/MINE-DD/README.md

 ## Contributing

-If you want to contribute to the development of mine_dd, have a look at the [contribution guidelines](CONTRIBUTING.md).
+If you want to contribute to the development of MINE-DD, have a look at the [contribution guidelines](CONTRIBUTING.md).

 ## License